NiccoloSalvini/thesis/docs/07-model_fitting.md

 $$
 \pi(\boldsymbol{\theta}, \boldsymbol{\psi} \mid \mathbf{y})\propto  \underbrace{\pi(\boldsymbol{\psi})}_{\text {priors}} \times \underbrace{\pi(\boldsymbol\theta \mid \boldsymbol\psi)}_{\text {GMRF}} \times \underbrace{\prod_{i=1}^{\mathbf{192}} \pi\left(\mathbf{y} \mid \boldsymbol\theta, \boldsymbol{\psi}\right)}_{\text {likelihood }}
 $$
-Then one again the objectives of bayesian inference are the posterior marginal distributions for the latent field and the hyperparameters, which are contained in equation \@ref(eq:finalobj) for which Laplace approximations in \@ref(approx) are used.
+Then once again the objectives of bayesian inference are the posterior marginal distributions for the latent field and the hyperparameters, which are contained in equation \@ref(eq:finalobj), for which Laplace approximations in \@ref(approx) are employed.